-Being social isn’t very easy when you have a lot of things on your mind, and as my mother has taught me, I faked til ‘til I made it.
+Being social isn’t very easy when you have a lot of things on your mind, and as my mother has taught me: Fake it 'til you make it.
 Because sometimes you have to fake a smile and have a boring, strained chat with someone over lunch.
 In the moment it feels like blaaah, but afterwards you feel great!
 Yay you: you just managed to talk to a stranger about everyday stuff and smile and you are actually normal like that even if your mind is full of chaooooos.
 You deserve Netflix and wine!

 4 Look great